bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 ## Traversing Hierarchies

-The `bevy_ecs` crate has a bunch of handy methods for traversing hierarchies: upwards through ancestors, or downwards through descendants.
+The `bevy_ecs` crate has a bunch of handy methods for traversing hierarchies.
+You can travel upwards through ancestors (using [`Query::iter_ancestors`]), or downwards through descendants (using [`Query::iter_descendants`]).
 All you need to kick off the process is a query able to access the relationship components:

 ```rust
 // Query descendants